Tantalum

 Main uses and applications

-The advent of consumer electronics means that tantalum consumption is increasingly dominated by capacitors for electronic equipment.
-These are an essential part of almost all electronic products, ranging from smartphones to medical electronics, electronic systems in cars to wind turbines producing electricity.
+The advent of consumer electronics has meant that a steady supply of tantalum is increasingly necessitated to develop capacitors for electronic equipment.
+Capacitators are an essential part of almost all electronic products, ranging from smartphones to medical electronics, electronic systems in cars to wind turbines producing electricity.
 Tantalum content allows capacitors and semiconductors to be small and dense, which has great utility in size-constrained electronic devices.
-Tantalum metal is also used for sintering tray assemblies and shielding components for anode sintering furnaces.ii,iii Additionally, it is used to produce high temperature alloys.
+Tantalum metal is also used for sintering tray assemblies and shielding components for anode sintering furnaces.
+Additionally, it is used to produce high temperature alloys.

 Key Countries